President Biden Removed Harmful Housing Policies. More Advocacy is Needed.

 The Biden Administration has taken important steps to rescind, vacate, or withdraw proposed and finalized housing regulations that were intended to harm immigrant families.
 While these latest actions have been essential to ensure that families have access to these critical housing programs, more has to be done to counteract the significant "chilling effect" caused by the previous administration's anti-immigrant rhetoric.

 Keep Families Together urges advocate to remain engaged and prepared to fight against hateful policies that hurt immigrant families.
 Examples of these policies are below, with action opportunities within each section.

 The Trump Administration Attacked Housing Assistance for Immigrant Families.

-The Trump Administration’s hostility towards low-income immigrants and immigrants of color fuel its immigration policies.
-While many of these attacks have been highly publicized, the Administration has also attempted to covertly go around Congress and dramatically change U.S. immigration policy by creating anti-immigrant regulations through federal agencies.
+The Trump Administration’s hostility towards low-income immigrants and immigrants of color fueled its immigration policies.
+While many of these attacks were highly publicized, the former President attempted to covertly go around Congress and dramatically change U.S. immigration policy by creating anti-immigrant regulations through federal agencies.

-A prime example of this strategy is the Administration’s efforts to deter immigrants and their families from accessing federal housing assistance.
+A prime example of this strategy was the Trump administration’s efforts to deter immigrants and their families from accessing federal housing assistance.
 Several agencies have proposed or finalized rules that further restrict immigrant eligibility for certain housing programs as well as threaten some immigrants with denials of green cards if they receive – or could theoretically receive – these benefits.

 Blaming struggling families will not fix the affordable housing crisis.
 The real issue is the lack of sufficient funding to ensure that every family who is eligible for federal housing assistance has access to one of the most basic human rights—a safe, accessible, and affordable place to call home.